Leyburn: Cinema and theatre

-Leyburn's former cinema, The Elite, opened in 1928 and could seat 500, the premises were also used to stage theatre and music shows, it was initially closed in 2007, but was re-opened by volunteers under the name, The Picture House, however this revival was short lived as the cinema shut down permanently in October 2008, less than 18 months after the first closure.
+Leyburn's former cinema, The Elite, opened in 1928 and could seat 500; the premises were also used to stage theatre and music shows.
+It was initially closed in 2007, but was re-opened by volunteers under the name The Picture House.
+This revival however was short lived as the cinema shut down permanently in October 2008, less than 18 months after the first closure.
 A 64-seat cinema is now located within a multi-purpose venue named The Old School House, using the former St Peter and St Paul primary school building.

 Media and filmography

 The town is served by two local newspapers, North Yorkshire editions of the daily Northern Echo and the weekly Darlington & Stockton Times both published by Newsquest.

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees from the Bilsdale TV transmitter.

+Local radio stations are BBC Radio York on 104.3 FM, Greatest Hits Radio Yorkshire on 107.1 FM and Dales Radio on 104.9 FM.

 Leyburn has appeared in various television programmes including The Department Store: Milner's, on BBC Four in 2008, and the 1960s-set drama series Heartbeat.